Professional hunter

-Market hunting almost obliterated waterfowl in the East Coast in the 1930s.
+Market hunting almost obliterated waterfowl populations across the East Coast of the United States in the 1930s.

 A professional hunter (less frequently referred to as market or commercial hunter and regionally, especially in Britain and Ireland, as professional stalker or gamekeeper) is a person who hunts and/or manages game by profession.

+Description

 Some professional hunters work in the private sector or for government agencies and manage species that are considered overabundant, others are self-employed and make a living by selling hides and meat, while still others guide clients on big-game hunts.

 Australia

 In Australia several million kangaroos are shot each year by licensed professional hunters in population control programmes, with both their meat and hides sold.

 Germany

 German professional hunters (Berufsjäger or Berufsjägerinnen depending on gender) mostly work for large private forest estates and for state-owned forest enterprises, where they control browsing by reducing the numbers of ungulates like roe deer or chamois, manage populations of sought-after trophy species like red deer and act as hunting guides for paying clients.